 USAG FWA developed a site monitoring program in consultation with the Alaska SHPO to detect any possible impacts that the operation of the BAX may have on sites downrange in the SDZ.
 In order to ensure a continued finding of "no adverse effects," USAG FWA implemented systematic, comprehensive monitoring of all sites within the SDZ.
 By definition, monitoring requires observation at regular intervals in order to determine status or condition.
 In this program, monitoring is conducted specifically to identify changes in the condition of archaeological sites or features through active field inspections.
 These inspections, occurring at regularly scheduled intervals, are intended to identify the nature and location of impacts, any changes to the site since last visited, and a general determination of site condition.
 In 2014, 123 sites were monitored.
-In 2015, three new sites were added to the monitoring program, bringing the total to 126 sites.
+In 2015, three new sites were added to the monitoring program.
+Finally, in 2016, one new site was discovered, bringing the total of archaeological sites to 127.